sciforce/phones-las/README.md

 # listen-attend-and-spell

 ## Overview
+This repository is an official implementation for Interspeech 2019 "Attention model for articulatory features detection" paper.
-This repository is a fork of [WindQAQ implementation][original_implementation] of [*Listen, Attend and Spell*][las] (LAS) model.
+Base code is a fork of [WindQAQ implementation][original_implementation] of [*Listen, Attend and Spell*][las] (LAS) model in Tensorflow.

-Main differences:
+Our contributions:
-* Recipes for some common datasets: Librispeech, Common Voice, Timit.
+* Recipes for some common datasets: Librispeech, Common Voice, TIMIT, L2 artctic, SLR32 and VCTK.
-* Phones/words data collection switch.
+* Phones/words/characters/binary features data collection switch.
 Usefull if you intend to train on IPA targets.
-* Features extraction using Tensorflow operations for MFCC.
-Can be later used to export end-to-end waveform to transcription graph.
+* Support of MFE, MFCC and Lyon's model features.
+* Decoder for phonological features.
+* Support for multitask training: phones recognition and indicators estimation.
+* Option for joint training with text auto-encoder.

 ## Usage